-In this Topic, We are going to Learn about Account Based Marketing.
-Normally, we associate an account with banking – savings account, current account, loan account … In the advertising industry, this term was much common denoting a campaign handled by an ad agency for a particular client.
-Therefore, in ad agencies, you can find account executives, account managers who act as a liaison between the agency and the client on specific campaigns.
+In this Topic, We are going to Learn about Account-Based Marketing.
+Normally, we associate an account with a banking – savings account, current account, loan account … In the advertising industry, this term was much common denoting a campaign handled by an ad agency for a particular client.
+Therefore, in ad agencies, you can find account executives, account managers who act as liaisons between the agency and the client on specific campaigns.

-The term ‘account’ has now being borrowed by Business-to-Business (B2B) industry to denote business with certain top clients that bring huge revenue to the company.
-Account based marketing has evolved into a B2B strategy whereby a company targets a few big accounts to generate a major chunk of the business rather than having a diversified approach.
+The term ‘account’ has now been borrowed by the Business-to-Business (B2B) industry to denote business with certain top clients that bring huge revenue to the company.
+It has evolved into a B2B strategy whereby a company targets a few big accounts to generate a major chunk of the business rather than having a diversified approach.

 1. Identify target accounts

-The first step into Account Based Marketing business is to identify the target businesses which can be roped in as clients.
-This is different from creating buyer personas or imaginary profile of your potential customers.
-In Account- Based Marketing (ABM) there is no room for guesswork as you have to narrow into key targets to pitch for business.
+The first step into the Account-Based Marketing business is to identify the target businesses which can be roped in as clients.
+This is different from creating buyer personas or imaginary profiles of your potential customers.
+In ABM, there is no room for guesswork as you have to narrow into key targets to pitch for business.
 Secondary research using data in the public domain and utilizing paid services can be done as part of the exercise.

 You can adopt multiple strategies to shortlist potential customers- use the power of your intuition too.
-Selection criterion can be based on company size, early adopters or good performers in the stock market.
-The US-based ITSMA which coined the term Account Based Marketing helps companies market their solutions to other companies has developed an Account Based Marketing Account Selection tool which would be useful for B2B marketers.
+The selection criterion can be based on company size, early adopters or good performers in the stock market.
+The US-based ITSMA, which coined the term Account-Based Marketing helps companies market their solutions to other companies, has developed an Account-Based Marketing Account Selection tool which would be useful for B2B marketers.
 The account attractiveness can be evaluated based on financial metrics, annual growth rate, geographical location and how it fares with respect to competition.
 Your company needs to evaluate its strength as a potential supplier to other businesses.

 Once the data has been received with respect to target clients, potential name lists and existing clients, the sales and marketing team should be geared up to devise strategies to reach.
 It can happen through social media, websites and direct one-to-one or group meetings with key personalities in target companies.